ForeverACharles/Simulated-C-Malloc-Function/README.md

 ### Program Details

 The executable runs 6 individual workloads to test the robustness of the custom malloc() function.
-Statiscial data is recorded and reported after all iterations of each workload are finished.
+Statistical data is recorded and reported after all iterations of each workload are finished.

 ### How to run